Friuli-Venezia Giulia Wine

 Friuli is known for being Italy’s benchmark white wine region, producing elegant, mineral-driven whites with freshness and precision.
 It is also famous for pioneering orange wines from Ribolla Gialla, and for rare sweet wines like Picolit.

-Can you visit wineries in Friuli?
+Can you visit wineries in Friuli-Venezia Giulia?

-What food pairs best with Friuli wines?
+What food pairs well with Friuli-Venezia Giulia wine?

 When is the best time to visit Friuli vineyards?